RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Audio/StopStageSfx/README.md

 ## Parameters

 - `sfx`
-The slot of the sound effect in the StageConfig
+The slot of the sound effect in the StageConfig.

 ## Return Value
 None.